CALL for PARTICIPATION

 BACKGROUND AND OBJECTIVES

 EWSCS is a series of regional-scope international winter schools held annually in Estonia.
 EWSCS used to be organized by the Institute of Cybernetics, a research institute of Tallinn University of Technology.
-It is now organized by the Department of Software Science.
+Since 2017 it is organized by the Department of Software Science.

 The main objective of EWSCS is to expose Estonian, Baltic, and Nordic graduate students in computer science (but also interested students from elsewhere) to frontline research topics usually not covered within the regular curricula.
 The working language of the schools is English.